CrunchyData/pg_featureserv/API.md

 Path: `/collections/{cid}/items`

 ### Parameters
-* `bbox=mix,miny,maxx,maxy` - filter features in response to ones intersecting a bounding box (in lon/lat or specified CRS).
+* `bbox=minx,miny,maxx,maxy` - filter features in response to ones intersecting a bounding box (in lon/lat or specified CRS).
 * `bbox-crs=SRID` - specify CRS for the `bbox` coordinates
 * `<propname>=val` - filter features for a property having a value.
   Multiple property filters are ANDed together.